rubygems/rubygems/bundler/doc/playbooks/RELEASING.md

 #### Branching

+Bundler releases are syncronized with rubygems releases at the moment.
+That means that releases for both share the same stable branch, and they should generally happen together.

-Minor releases of the next version start with a new release branch from the current state of master: `2.2-stable`, and are immediately followed by a `.pre.1` release.
+Minor releases of the next version start with a new release branch from the current state of master: `3.2`, and are immediately followed by a `.pre.1` release.

+The current conventional naming for stable branches is `x+1.y`, where `x.y` is the version of `bundler` that will be released.
+This is because `rubygems-x+1.y` will be released at the same time.

+For example, `rubygems-3.2.0` and `bundler-2.2.0` will be both released from the `3.2` stable branch.

-Once that `-stable` branch has been cut from `master`, changes for that minor release series (2.2) will only be made _intentionally_, via patch releases.
+Once a stable branch has been cut from `master`, changes for that minor release series (bundler 2.2) will only be made _intentionally_, via patch releases.
 That is to say, changes to `master` by default _won't_ make their way into any `2.2` version, and development on `master` will be targeting the next minor or major release.